bsholmes/NodeJS_ServerParticleSimulation/README.md

 The client uses Three.js for the 3d environment and rendering.

-To run start the server with 'node index.js' then navigate to localhost:8080/start in a web browser.
+To run first 'npm install' then 'npm start' then navigate to localhost:8080/start in a web browser.

 Particles can be pulled by clicking and dragging the mouse, and the camera can be rotated with the 'a' and 'd' keys.